mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-3.md

 }
 {% endhighlight %}

 It is just a configuration of the application properties files that I want to include as well as the database configuration.
-In this case I choosed to create a in memory hsqldb instead of a persistent database as described in the docs.
+In this case I choosed to create an in-memory hsqldb instead of a persistent database as described in the docs.
 It removes the burden of having to call `gradlew createTestDb` before running the test, but on the other hand it is not possible to have a look at the database after test execution for debugging purposes.

 #### Common integration test superclass